Tamaraalrashed/reading-notes/README.md

+## _I am Tamara,an electrical engineer who is want to use programming to improve my skills in my major._

 # **Growth Mindset**
 I've heard these words from more than one programmer, they said ***"We love problems, we are problems' solvers!"***